What Is the Most You Can Sue for in a Car Accident?

 What Is the Most You Can Sue for in a Car Accident?
 Legal Limits Explained

-Legal Boundaries: What is the Most You Can Sue for in a Car Accident?
+Legal Boundaries: What Is the Most You Can Sue for in a Car Accident?

 The amount you can recover typically falls into two main categories: economic damages (medical bills, lost wages, property damage) and non-economic damages (pain and suffering).
 Some states cap non-economic damages, while others allow unlimited recovery based on actual harm suffered.